“90% of success is showing up.” –Woody Allen.

 Garry Shandling’s story is, in essence, the exact opposite of all those sad, depressing “could’ve been, should’ve” stories of individuals that were on the cusp of stardom but didn’t make it … for a variety of reasons.
 His is the tale of a “couldn’t have been, shouldn’t have been” character that showed up so often, and worked so hard that he was … for a variety of reasons.
 His unlikely story should remain an inspiration for those marginal talents, that are informed that they are marginal talents, that there may be a sweet spot for you too, if you are willing to work your tail off and show up so often to succeed.
 It’s your job to find it and hone it.

 The one cliché in the Garry Shandling bio is the “no one believed in my talent as much as I did” angle that has been put forth by so many, but in Garry Shandling’s case, it appears to be the unvarnished truth.
-The non-believers may have been witness to some killer material, but they may have believed that that material would be better served by a more skilled, more charismatic presenter.
+The non-believers may have been witness to some killer material, but they may have believed that a more skilled, more charismatic presenter would better serve that material.
 His is the story of an individual of marginal talents that believed in himself beyond reason.